-Introverts possess a whole host of skills that are essential in any workplace.
+Introverts possess a whole host of skills that are essential for any job and workplace.
 Like most things, we can exist across quite a spectrum, including everything from high anxiety to socially avoidant.

 As my fellow introverts know well, we tend to feel most comfortable on our own or with others that we are close and connected with.
 Although what we need most is time alone to recharge, our interpersonal abilities are usually amazing.